 Learn how to become a cook.
 Research the educational options, possible work settings, various career requirements and experience required for starting a career as a cook.

 Cooks work in restaurants and cafeterias and are responsible for preparing and cooking various appetizers, entrees and desserts.
 Before preparing and cooking food, cooks need to ensure the ingredients are fresh, the work area is clean and equipment is available.
-Cooks follow recipes, mix ingredients, and cooks various types of foods, like vegetable and meats, using various cooking methods, such as braising, steaming, baking and broiling.
+Cooks follow recipes, mix ingredients, and prepare various types of foods, like vegetable and meats, using various cooking methods, such as braising, steaming, baking and broiling.
 Many hours spent standing are required, and a certain amount of stress is involved with the need to work quickly, yet efficiently.

 While there are no formal training requirements to become a cook, prospective cooks need to complete some on-the-job training.
 Apprenticeship programs are available that can train cooks for careers in the field, and culinary programs are also available in vocational schools, colleges and culinary institutes.
 The table below includes the requirements to become a cook.